Archibald MacLeish: Early years

-MacLeish was born in Glencoe, Illinois.
+MacLeish was born on May 7, 1892, in Glencoe, Illinois.
 His father, Scottish-born Andrew MacLeish, worked as a dry-goods merchant and was a founder of the Chicago department store Carson Pirie Scott.
 His mother, Martha (née Hillard), was a college professor and had served as president of Rockford College.
 He grew up on an estate bordering Lake Michigan.
 He attended the Hotchkiss School from 1907 to 1911.
 For his college education, MacLeish went to Yale University, where he majored in English, was elected to Phi Beta Kappa, and was selected for the Skull and Bones society.
 He then enrolled in Harvard Law School, where he served as an editor of the Harvard Law Review.

 His studies were interrupted by World War I, in which he served first as an ambulance driver and later as an artillery officer.
 He fought at the Second Battle of the Marne.
 His brother, Kenneth MacLeish, was killed in action during the war.
 He graduated from law school in 1919, taught law for a semester for the government department at Harvard, then worked briefly as an editor for The New Republic.
 He next spent three years practicing law with the Boston firm Choate, Hall & Stewart.
 MacLeish expressed his disillusion with war in his poem Memorial Rain, published in 1926.

 Years in Paris

-In 1923, MacLeish left his law firm and moved with his wife to Paris, France, where they joined the community of literary expatriates that included such members as Gertrude Stein and Ernest Hemingway.
+In 1923, MacLeish left his law firm and moved with his wife to Paris, where they joined the community of literary expatriates that included such members as Gertrude Stein and Ernest Hemingway.
 They also became part of the famed coterie of Riviera hosts Gerald and Sarah Murphy, which included Hemingway, Zelda and F. Scott Fitzgerald, John Dos Passos, Fernand Léger, Jean Cocteau, Pablo Picasso, John O'Hara, Cole Porter, Dorothy Parker, and Robert Benchley.
 He returned to America in 1928.
 From 1930 to 1938, he worked as a writer and editor for Henry Luce's Fortune, during which he also became increasingly politically active, especially with antifascist causes.
 By the 1930s, he considered capitalism to be "symbolically dead" and wrote the verse play Panic (1935) in response.